 Gary L. Brewer joined Robert A.M.
-Stern Architects in 1989 and has been a Partner in the firm since 2008.
+Stern Architects in 1989.
 His responsibilities have involved the design and administration of various institutional, hospitality, and residential projects.
 He is co-author of the monograph Designs for Living: Houses by Robert A.M.
 Stern Architects (New York: Monacelli, 2014) and Designs for Learning: College and University Buildings by Robert A.M.
 Stern Architects (New York: Monacelli, 2016).

-Mr. Brewer's university work includes the Darden School of Business Administration at the University of Virginia, Charlottesville, Virginia; the Spangler Campus Center at the Harvard Business School, Boston, Massachusetts; the renovation and expansion of Ozark Hall at the University of Arkansas in Fayetteville; the Ernest F. Hollings National Advocacy Center and West Campus Residence Quadrangle at the University of South Carolina, Columbia, South Carolina; and the Fitness and Aquatics Center at Brown University, Providence, Rhode Island.
+His university work includes the Darden School of Business Administration at the University of Virginia, Charlottesville, Virginia; the Spangler Campus Center at the Harvard Business School, Boston, Massachusetts; the renovation and expansion of Ozark Hall at the University of Arkansas in Fayetteville; the Ernest F. Hollings National Advocacy Center and West Campus Residence Quadrangle at the University of South Carolina, Columbia, South Carolina; and the Fitness and Aquatics Center at Brown University, Providence, Rhode Island.

 Mr. Brewer was the architect-in-charge for the Perkins Visitor Center at Wave Hill, Bronx, New York; the International Storytelling Center, Jonesborough, Tennessee; and the Ocean Course Golf Clubhouse in Kiawah, South Carolina.
 He contributed to the design of hotels at Paris Disneyland and The Walt Disney World Resort in Lake Buena Vista, Florida.

 Mr. Brewer's work has been published in Architectural Record, Architectural Digest, The New York Times, Life Magazine, This Old House, and The Classicist.
-He has lectured extensively on traditional house design, the history of pattern book houses, and New York City clubs.
+Mr. Brewer has lectured extensively on traditional house design, the history of pattern book houses, and New York City clubs.
 He is a Fellow Emeritus and Board Member of the Institute of Classical Architecture & Art, Co-Chair of the Classicist Committee, and has led the Institute of Classical Architecture & Arts' traditional house design seminars for the American Institute of Building Designers in Florida, Virginia, Delaware, Georgia, North Carolina, and South Carolina.
-Mr. Brewer served on juries for the 2009 Residential Architects Design Awards program, the 2011 Philip Trammell Shutze Awards, the 2011 John Staub Awards, and the 2011 AIA New Jersey Design Awards, and the 2013 and 2014 Connecticut Cottages & Gardens Innovation in Design Awards.
+Mr. Brewer served on juries for the 2009 Residential Architects Design Awards program, the 2011 Philip Trammell Shutze Awards, the 2011 John Staub Awards, the 2011 AIA New Jersey Design Awards, and the 2013 and 2014 Connecticut Cottages & Gardens Innovation in Design Awards.

 Mr. Brewer received his Bachelor of Architecture degree from the University of Minnesota in 1984.
 He is a registered architect in the State of New York and other jurisdictions and a member of the American Institute of Architects.